goofy2k/ESPfleet/README.md

 ## Goal

-The objective of this project is to generate a system for maintaining a "fleet" of ESP microcontroller boards.
+The objective of this project is to generate a system for maintaining a "fleet" of ESP microcontroller boards, including (automatic) firmware updates.

-The boards connect to local WiFi and a (local) MQTT broker.
+The boards connect to local WiFi and and an MQTT broker. .
 Two Nodered flows communicate with the boards via MQTT.
 This is done via the command_API() routine.

 1. Overview and current status of all connected boards